fcperni/DataStorytellingWithPowerBI/Script.md

 Create a call to action

-While this is nice, it is not mandatory to have a single call to action.
-If needed, we can aditional calls to action, keeping in mind that including many of them can scatter our audience attention and lose focus on the desired actions.
+While having a call to action is very recommended, it is not mandatory to have a single call to action.
+If needed, we can add additional calls to action, keeping in mind that including many of them can scatter our audience attention and lose focus on the desired actions.

 We have detected two situations that must improve: